 We can and should find those things out, but the pH test for soil still stays largely irrelevant.

 But wait, if you have a low pH and a sandier soil, should you add something to “sweeten” the soil (bring more nutrients in)?
-Yes, but pH doesn’t tell you what to add at all.
+Probably, but pH doesn’t tell you what to add at all.
 A soil test does that.
-Now that is a useful test and I will talk about that another time.
-In fact, I will talk about that many times on this organic gardening website.

 Please feel free to ask me any questions below.
 This is a bit of a tricky topic and definitely different than what you will read in most gardening books.